Downtown Salt Lake City: Commercial Street

 From 1870 to the 1930s, Commercial Street (Now known as "Regent Street") was Salt Lake's notorious red light district.
 Prostitution was begrudgingly tolerated as long as it was confined to Commercial Street.
-But prostitution continued beyond Commercial Street in brothals in other areas as well such as Plum Alley, which was Salt Lake City's China Town.
+But prostitution continued beyond Commercial Street in brothels in other areas as well such as Plum Alley, which was Salt Lake City's China Town.
 In the late 1880s, the trade was unofficially licensed.
 Police would "arrest" all of the prostitutes and their madams each month and "fine" them $50 each.
 After a physical examination, they would be released and allowed to ply their trade without any further fear of molestation.

 Many notable Salt Lakers owned buildings on Commercial Street, including the Brigham Young Trust Company, whose board included many prominent members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Brigham Young, Jr., then a church Apostle and vice president of the bank, temporarily resigned over the matter, until the building was later sold.